Regression of Bug #906

 The firewall rules are obviously still left behind because it is telling me it can't delete the alias because it is referenced by a rule that should no longer exist.
 Haven't had a chance to look at any code yet but thought I would get the word out there is an issue with the interface deletion code.

-#2 Updated by Lance Fogle 5 months ago
+#2 Updated by Lance Fogle about 3 years ago

 Found this forum post where someone else had an issue with this from deleting VLAN interfaces as well: https://forum.pfsense.org/index.php?topic=132259.0